Call us now:

 Mandatory Health Insurance

-Applicants must provide proof of health insurance that covers their entire stay, including COVID-19 coverage, with a minimum insured sum of THB 3,000,000 (approximately USD 100,000) per year.
+Applicants must provide proof of health insurance that covers their entire stay, including COVID-19 coverage, with a minimum insured amount of THB 3,000,000 (approximately USD 100,000) per year.
 If the insurance is issued by a foreign company, the original document along with two copies must be submitted.
 If the policy is from a Thai insurance provider, two copies of the policy document are required.
 A list of recognized Thai insurance companies is available at longstay.tgia.org.
 The insurance certificate must be completed, signed, and stamped by the provider.

 Criminal Record Requirement